rnckp/awesome-ogd-switzerland/readme.md

 * [Swiss DCAT Standard](https://www.ech.ch/de/ech/ech-0200/1.0) - eCH-0200 DCAT-Profile for Swiss data portals.
 * [adminR Code Base](https://github.com/swiss-adminR/pkgs) - A curated list of R packages & R code created and used by Swiss public institutions.
 * [Forschungsstelle Digitale Nachhaltigkeit Uni Bern](https://www.digitale-nachhaltigkeit.unibe.ch/) - The Research Center for Digital Sustainability deals with key topics such as Digital Sustainability, Open Data, Linked Data, and Open Government.
 The center offers studies, research, services, support, and lectures (see below) in these areas.
-* [Open Data lectures Uni Bern](https://www.digitale-nachhaltigkeit.unibe.ch/studium/open_data_veranstaltung/index_ger.html) - Comprehensive lectures about Open Data in Switzerland provided by Forschungsstelle Digitale Nachhaltigkeit of the University of Bern [[Videos of 2022 lectures]](https://bbb.ch-open.ch/b/mat-n9s-fup-rer) [[Open Data Showroom]](https://opendata.iwi.unibe.ch/?orderBy=-date_publish).
+* [Open Data lectures Uni Bern](https://www.digitale-nachhaltigkeit.unibe.ch/studium/open_data_veranstaltung/index_ger.html) - Comprehensive lectures about Open Data in Switzerland provided by Forschungsstelle Digitale Nachhaltigkeit of the University of Bern.
-* [Professional training «Open Government Data»](https://www.bfh.ch/de/aktuell/fachveranstaltungen/weiterbildung-data-management-und-open-government-data/) - Offering of Uni Bern in cooperation with the OGD team of the Federal Office of Statistics BFS.

 <a name="media"></a>